Chuo-ku Tourism Association Official Blog

 hatuinu201920.JPG

-On the precincts are the monument of "Tomizuka" commemorating the fact that this shrine was once a place for lottery performances.
+On the precincts is a monument of "Tomizuka" commemorating the fact that this shrine was once the place of the fortune exhibition.

 hatuinu201921.JPG

-Sugimori is one of Edo Mimori, which was named alongside Yanagimori Shrine and Kasumori Shrine during the Edo period, and is worshiped as a god of fortune and business.
+Sugimori is one of Edo Mimori, which was named alongside Yanagimori Shrine and Kasumori Shrine during the Edo period, and is worshiped as a god of fukutoku and business.

 hatuinu201922.JPG